Solo Catalogues

 Iris Häussler is best known for her unsettling, immersive installations that revolve around fictitious persona and their artistic legacies.
 Detailed, historically researched biographies of invented characters build the basis from which she creates the material evidence of their obsessive lives and works.

 In collaboration with art-institutions and museums, these hyper-realistic environments are often shown interwoven into the local historic, social, economic and geographic contexts.
-Visitors to these installations often refer to their experience as “having walked through a novel in three dimensions”.
+Visitors to these installations sometimes refer to their experience as “having walked through a novel in three dimensions”.

 See Studio Views from 1984 to 2020.